ravaioli/solarpunk-mandala/docs/core-model/02-epistemic-architecture-tesseract.md

 ```

 #### Scientific Validation: Scale-Free Cognition and the Tesseract
-The choice of a multi-scale geometric model finds robust support in contemporary cognitive biology.
-The work of Michael Levin demonstrates that **cognition is a scale-free property** of living systems.
+🔍 **Scientific Grounding**: Levin (2019) demonstrates that cognition operates across biological scales through bioelectric networks with computational boundaries.
+The Tesseract models this topology formally.
+[Levin, M. (2019).
+The Computational Boundary of a "Self": Developmental Bioelectricity Drives Multicellularity and Scale-Free Cognition. *Frontiers in Psychology*, 10, 2688.].

 Capabilities like problem-solving, memory, and goal-directedness are not exclusive to human brains but exist on a continuum from single cells to complex animal collectives.
 This means that the intelligence and agency modeled within one "cube" of the Tesseract (e.g., the individual in the **MAN** cube) is of the same fundamental nature, though different in degree and expression, as the intelligence of a community (**SOCIETY** cube) or an ecosystem (**ECOLOGY** cube).
 The Tesseract is therefore not merely a useful metaphor but a **geometric map of isomorphic cognitive processes** unfolding at different levels of organization.
 The connections between cubes represent the real communicative and regulatory channels through which these nested cognitive systems influence one another.

 ### The Mandala as Cultural Tesseract